Harrying of the North: Legacy

 As a result of the depopulation, Norman landowners sought settlers to work in the fields.
 Evidence suggests that such barons were willing to rent lands to any men not obviously disloyal.
-Unlike the Vikings in the centuries before, Normans did not settle wholesale in the shire, but only occupied the upper ranks of society.
+Unlike the Vikings in the centuries before, Normans did not settle wholesale in the shire but only occupied the upper ranks of society.
 This allowed an Anglo-Scandinavian culture to survive beneath Norman rule.
 Evidence for continuity can be seen in the retention of many cultural traits.
 Many personal names of a pre-conquest character appear in charters that date from the 11th to the 13th century.
 The vigorous northern literary tradition in the Middle English period and its distinctive dialect also suggest the survival of an Anglo-Scandinavian population.
 The relative scarcity of Norman place-names implies that the new settlers came in only at the top rank.
-Domesday Book shows that at this level, however, Norman takeover in Yorkshire was virtually complete.
+The Domesday Book shows that at this level, however, Norman takeover in Yorkshire was virtually complete.

 From the Norman point of view, the Harrying of the North was a successful strategy, as large areas, including Cheshire, Shropshire, Derbyshire and Staffordshire were devastated, and the Domesday Book confirms this, although in those counties it was not as complete as in Yorkshire.
 The object of the harrying was to prevent further revolts in Mercia and Northumbria; however, it did not prevent rebellions elsewhere.